Two Climate Storytelling Approaches with Unique Results

 Presenting Stories: Sticking to the Facts

-Presenting a story means delivering it as close to the actual events as possible, similar to a news report.
-This approach is factual, straightforward, and often used in climate change communications.
+Presenting or documenting a story means delivering it as close to the actual events as possible, similar to a news report.

 Quote from Taylor: